-In this paper we have presented an interactive face recognition algorithm on the embedded device.
+This paper shows an interactive face recognition algorithm on an embedded device.
 The device performs both face detection and recognition for color images.
 Face detection is performed in the YCbCr color space to provide a fast and accurate detection.
-The performance of the algorithm in detecting faces is above 85%.Face recognition is performed using PCA and the performance is found to be approximately 76%.
-Our work is significantly novel compared to the previous work for the fact that we are able to match the faces from the scene in an interactive time and that our algorithm is able to run on the given embedded hardware.
+The performance of the algorithm in detecting faces is over 85% correct.
+Face recognition is performed using PCA and the performance is found to be approximately 76% accurate.
+Our work is novel in that we are able to match the faces from the scene in an interactive time and that our algorithm is able to run on the given embedded hardware.
 Our future work will focus on improving the efficiency of the algorithm.
 Finally, we conclude saying that the Interactive Face Recognition device is a test bed for embedded face recognition research.
 As such, it contributes toward building a general infrastructure for research into embedded vision, further benefiting society.